alinemayworm/worldstats/README.md

 ```bash
 npm run start
 ```
 In the browser, go to http://localhost:4200/ (if this port was in use when you run the application, go to the port indicated in the terminal where the app is being served)

+## Features

+Once you open the application, you will see our Welcome Screen.
+Click on Start to open the Statistics dashboard.

+-In the dashboard, the navigation bar will display your options: you can choose to see the Statistics of All countries (world), of a continent or Search for a country.
+By default, app will display All countries.
+Navigation bar is also collapsable (chevron icon on top will expand / collapse the navigation bar)

+-Clicking in options All or a Continent, you will see the statistics of the world of the continent selected.

+-Clicking in search, you will see a list where you can search for the country you want.
+  If you don't search for any country, the list will display all countries If you search, the list will refresh to display the countries whose name matches the search input.

+-Clicking on a card country, you will see the selected country information.

 ## Testing the application